Gold512/Minecraft-RPG/md/item.md

 private properties are properties that will not be set upon creation of the item but will be used within the program itself

+> Note: the skill being displayed in the item is optional and may be disabled in settings
+> this will be handled by the lore generator and consequently will not require a property to specify its state

 ## mcrpg object
 key | type | description
 --- | ---  | ---